sendergen/lew-pardot/README.md

 [![Circle CI](https://circleci.com/gh/lewsegadilha/lew-pardot/tree/master.svg?style=svg)](https://circleci.com/gh/lewsegadilha/lew-pardot/tree/master)

-This is a node client wrapper for v3 of the Pardot API.
+This is a node client wrapper for v4 (migration) of the Pardot API.

 This project was forked from https://github.com/micahlmartin/pardot